Find my complete cv here.

 Affiliated faculty, Department of East Asian Languages and Cultures

 - Religious Ethics

 - Chinese Thought

-I study Confucianism with a particular emphasis on ethics and ritual in the early period (5th century BCE to 2nd century CE).
-In a more general sense, I am interested in issues of vulnerability as they relate to Confucian accounts of the human condition, and Confucian attitudes toward the ability, or inability, of human beings to determine their own welfare.
+I study texts about ethics and ritual in early and medieval China.
+In a more general sense, I am interested in issues of vulnerability as they relate to accounts of the human condition, and early Chinese attitudes toward the ability, or inability, of human beings to determine their own welfare.